-Assess Progress and Build Your Transition Portfolio
+REVIEW 17-20 Assess Progress and Build Your Transition Portfolio

 TRANSITION OBJECTIVE

 Students will evaluate their progress by completing an Assessment Sheet and adding information to their Transition Portfolio.

 RELEVANCE TO SUCCESSFUL TRANSITION

 Evaluation is one of the most important components of the growth process.
-Self-evaluation is a powerful tool commonly used by highly successful people.
+Selfevaluation is a powerful tool commonly used by highly successful people.
 Add peer evaluation to this process and growth will compound.
 The evaluation process here begins with self-evaluation, combines with peer evaluation and ends with a statement of the next step toward a specific growth area.

 INSTRUCTIONAL SEQUENCE

-☐ STEP 1: Update Journal
+□ STEP 1: Update Journal

-The impact the last few lessons has had on me is . . . ☐ STEP 2: Convene Roundtable "Evaluating my progress is important because ." ☐ STEP 3: Advance Organizer "Today you will evaluate your progress in this class."
+The impact the last few lessons has had on me is . . .

+□ STEP 2: Convene Roundtable

+"I feel my progress has been ."

+□ STEP 3: Advance Organizer

+"Today you will evaluate your progress in this class."